• Skip to primary navigation

 Shares

-Phirni is one of those comforting and classic Indian desserts that brings back so many memories.
-It’s creamy, slightly thick, and subtly flavored with saffron and cardamom.
+Phirni is one of those popular and classic Indian desserts.
+It is creamy, slightly thick, and subtly flavored with saffron and cardamom.
 This recipe is usually made on special occasions or festivals like Eid, Diwali or Holi.
-But you can make it and enjoy anytime you want.
+Recipe included with step by step pictures and video.

-This phirni recipe is made with just few ingredients, Even now, it’s one the desserts I always run to when I want something simple yet special.
+This phirni recipe is made with just few ingredients that is readily available in your kitchen.
+Even now, it's one of those desserts I always run to when I want something simple yet special.
 The richness from saffron and cardamom is truly heartwarming.
-It’s one of the easiest dessert to make at home, and whenever I make it, it’s always a hit.
+It's one of the easiest dessert to make at home, and whenever I make it, it's always a hit.

 Jump to: